 Pittsburgh Partnership offers a variety of training and employment services designed to assist individuals find meaningful jobs and employers find qualified workers.
 To learn more about our services, please see the sections below.

-The City of Pittsburgh's RESET/Employment, Advancement and Retention (EARN) program offers a range of employment and training services to economically disadvantaged customers receiving welfare benefits.
+The City of Pittsburgh receives funding from the Pennsylvania Department of Human Services (DHS) to operate the Employment, Advancement and Retention Network (EARN) program.
+The EARN program offers a range of employment and training services to economically disadvantaged customers receiving TANF benefits.
 EARN is designed to provide comprehensive education, training and work services to enable them to move rapidly from welfare to work.
-EARN services include: GED preparation, training opportunities, job readiness/search, paid work experience, subsidized employment, retention services and skill upgrades.
+All referrals to the program are received from DHS.

 304 Wood Street, 3rd Floor